Nope – not just a pimple, that’s Stye Eye!

 The Treatment of your Stye eye is very simple and can be treated at home if diagnosed initially.
 Follow these steps to get rid of the infection at the earliest.

-- Dip a clean cotton towel in the warm water and apply on the affected eye.
+- Dip a clean cotton towel in the warm water and apply to the affected eye.
 Let it sit for a few minutes and dip again.
 Continue the process for at least 15 minutes at a time, and 5-6 times in a day.

 - Before and after doing the warm compress wash your hands thoroughly to restrict the infection.